-Source: ABS, Business Impacts of Covid-19, October 2020.
-November survey to be released on 19th November.
+Source: ABS, Business Impacts of Covid-19, September 2020 (based on survey conducted between 10th and 16th September).
 Return to "What's New".

 Employment fell in September, for the first time since May, and the measured unemployment rate ticked up 0.1 pc pt to 6.9%